 What to consider:

-Works best in well-established, profitable businesses.
+• Works best for well-established, profitable businesses with strong teams

 4. Members Voluntary Liquidation (MVL)